edjineer/ConferenceNotes/CppCon/CppConference2024/2024CppConConferenceNotes.md

 * What every programmer should know about memory by Ulrich Realper
 * Works from SG21
 * CppCore Guidelines
-* MISRA Common Weakness Categories - Published Regularly
+* MISRA Common Weakness Categories - Published Regularly (or Mitre?)
 * PAS 8800 = AI in Automotive Working Group, Michael Wong repreents Canada in the working group
 * CppInsights
 * ISO 24643: Architecture for a distributed real-time access system